GilbertvdB/Grading_app_SQLite3-CRUD/README.md

 vx4.
 Docstrings & comments has been added to the files.

-As I'm learning more and more about programming and how its done in real world.
-I keep coming accross the information that your code should be readable by a human.
+More and more I'm reading and learning about real world application and coding.
+One thing that stands out is how you write your code is of equal importance.
-And whenever possible simple codes.
-That the focus should not only be on a working program but also an easy to read and follow code and structure.
+Whever possible stick to simple codes.
+The focus should not only be on a working program but also one that is easy to read and follow.
+Codes will be expanded or updated either by yourself or someone else.
+In this version I've made a few changes in this regard.
-In the next update I want reflect these changes.
-And make the program more readable.
-So that anybody could understand what it does by just reading the code.

 ![docstring_code_vx4](https://user-images.githubusercontent.com/101508384/170393725-4c4e145c-dfca-4d13-92d5-5a1d437334a2.png)
 </br> ----------------------------------------------------------------------------------------------------------------